ory/ladon/README.md

 ### Access request with resource and context

-The next example uses resources and (context) conditions to refine access control requests further.
+The next example uses resources and (context) conditions to further refine access control requests.

 ```
 > curl \